Skip to Main Content

 First-Year Experience

-Communication Category (2 courses required; one from Group One and one from Group two.)
+Communication Category (3 courses required; one from Group One and two from Group Two)

 Communication courses afford students the ability to communicate effectively, including the ability to write clearly and engage in public speaking.
 [These are Gordon Rule courses; a grade of “C” or higher is required.]